CHAP EQUITY CONSULTING

 Some believe a focus on race and ethnicity divides us as a society.
 At Excelencia in Education, we believe acknowledging racial and ethnic trends describes our society in useful ways.
 Using data and analysis to identify factors that influence the success of specific student populations establishes the base line information from which to develop more effective policies, engage diverse stakeholders, and enhance the active and tactical responses needed to better serve Latino and all students.

-FROM SELECTIVITY TO SUCCESS: L A T I N O S A T S E L E C T I V E INSTITUTIONS
+Download and read their publication below FROM SELECTIVITY TO SUCCESS: L A T I N O S A T S E L E C T I V E INSTITUTIONS

 PEW Hispanic Center - PHCPew Research Center is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping America and the world.
 We conduct public opinion polling, demographic research, content analysis and other data-driven social science research.
 We do not take policy positions.